 The floristic quality assessment (FQA) is a vegetation-based ecological assessment approach that can be used for wetland quality monitoring and assessment.
-FQA is based on the Coefficient of Conservatism (C), which is a numerical rating (0 –10) of an individual plant species’ fidelity to specific habitats and tolerance of disturbance.
+FQA is based on the Coefficient of Conservatism (C), which is a numerical rating (0 to 10) of an individual plant species’ fidelity to specific habitats and tolerance of disturbance.
 Plant species that have narrow habitat requirements and/or little tolerance to disturbance have high C-values and vice versa.
 FQA metrics derived from on-site vegetation data and the C-values have been found to be effective indicators of wetland quality–similar to Indices of Biological Integrity (IBIs).

 The MPCA has fully developed the FQA for use in Minnesota’s wetlands.
 This includes: assigning C-values to Minnesota’s wetland plant species; developing data-driven benchmarks to translate FQA results into assessments; and developing a ‘Rapid FQA’ geared towards broader usage.
 The MPCA is currently utilizing the FQA approach to monitor all wetland types in Minnesota through our wetland quality status and trends monitoring.